compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * The Perfectionists: How Precision Engineers Created the Modern World :heavy_minus_sign: Simon Winchester
-* Chasing the Demon: A Secret History of the Quest for the Sound Barrier, and the Band of American Aces Who Conquered It :heavy_minus_sign: Dan Hampton
 * The Hacker and the State: Cyber Attacks and the New Normal of Geopolitics :heavy_minus_sign: Ben Buchanan
 * How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need :heavy_minus_sign: Bill Gates